Eiriksmal/lawler-dot-io-template/content/pages/about.md

 This website is a <a href="https://en.wikipedia.org/wiki/Static_web_page" rel="noopener" target=_blank>static site</a> created by <a href="https://blog.getpelican.com/" rel="noopener" target=_blank>Pelican</a>, a Python static site generator.
 I added a few custom Python extensions to bend the Jinja2 templating engine to my will.

 I created the theme myself&mdash;both the desktop and mobile variants.
 The basis for the theme is Dave Liepmann's <a href="https://edwardtufte.github.io/tufte-css/" rel="noopener" target=_blank>Edward Tufte CSS</a>, which powers the lovely serifed font and gorgeous margin notes you see throughout the site.
+The code highlighting theme is Solarized Dark, my preferred color theme for... everything.

 The website is hosted by <a href="https://cloud.digitalocean.com/" rel="noopener" target=_blank>Digital Ocean</a><label for="sn-do" class="margin-toggle">&#8853;</label><input type="checkbox" id="sn-do" class="margin-toggle"><span class="marginnote">Why not AWS?
 That question deserves a standalone article.
 The short answer: Market competition benefits everyone.</span>, running nginx and CentOS 7 Linux. #redhatforlife